About unregistered ACVM products (including ACVMs exempt from registration)

 Report a non-conformance with your exempt or unregistered ACVM product or activity (product owners, importers, sellers, or manufacturers only)

 If you become aware of a product or batches that have been released to the New Zealand market and are non-compliant, you must notify MPI as soon as you become aware of the problem.

 - If the non-conformance could pose a serious risk, the non-conformance should be reported to MPI immediately within 1 working day after becoming aware of an issue.

 - All other non-conformances should be reported to MPI within 3 working days after becoming aware of an issue.

-Some examples of non-conforming unregistered ACVM products that need to be reported include:
+Some examples of non-conforming exempt ACVM products that need to be reported include: